ludo237/vue-github-stream/README.md

 # Vue Github Stream

-Github stream component powered by Vuejs adn Stylus.
+Github stream component powered by Vuejs and Stylus.

 ## How to use